jchanvfx/NodeGraphQt/docs/custom_widgets.rst

 Nodes Tree
 **********

-The :class:`NodeGraphQt.NodeTreeWidget` is a widget for displaying all registered nodes from the node graph with this widget a user can create nodes by dragging and dropping.
+The :class:`NodeGraphQt.NodesTreeWidget` is a widget for displaying all registered nodes from the node graph with this widget a user can create nodes by dragging and dropping.